dimianni/facedetector-app/README.md

 - Frontend part of the project is built with [Create React App](https://create-react-app.dev/).
 - Backend is realized with [Node.js](https://nodejs.org/en/) and is hosted on [Heroku](https://www.heroku.com/home).
 GitHub repo with the code can be found [here](https://github.com/dimianni/dimianniFaceDetectorApi).
-- The app was deployed with gh-pages.
-More information on the process can be found [here](https://create-react-app.dev/docs/deployment/#github-pages).

 ## To clone the repo, run the following command: